mrifadh27/GemVault/README.md

 - **No Stripe needed**: everything is DM-based
 - **Google OAuth**: works out of the box with Supabase — just enable it in Supabase Auth → Providers
 - **Images**: stored in Supabase Storage, CDN-served globally

----

-Built with ❤️ for the gem community.